nvitya/rk3506-mcu/README.md

-# rk3506-mcu
-Tools and notes how to use the Cortex-M0 MCU core on the Rockchip rk3506

 # Status: Help Needed!
-The remote processor driver is still not working, it is unable to start the FW on the Cortex-M0 core.
+The remote processor driver here is still not working, it can not start the FW on the Cortex-M0 core.

+** If you have some idea or question please create an issue hier on this github page. **

 # Introduction